 Build a Happy, Successful Life

-They want to believe they ruined you.
-But when you turn your pain into power, rebuild your career, strengthen your friendships, and fall back in love with life—they choke on their own lies.
+But when you turn your pain into power, rebuild your career, strengthen your friendships, and fall back in love with life, they’ll realize they don’t have control over you.

 Stop Seeking Their Validation